OxxygenR/OxxygenR/README.md

 In NaMusic Na Chan
-In Month Events gray and red
+In Month Events minimalistic gray and red